bkoch53/FIR/fir_notifications/README.md

 If your configuration method needs some additional user defined settings, you have to list them in the class property `options`.
 See `EmailMethod` and `XmppMethod` for details.

-### Adding notification event
+### Adding notification observation

-Use the `@notification_event` decorator defined in `fir_notifications.decorators` to decorate a classic Django signal handler function.
+Use the `@notification_observation` decorator defined in `fir_notifications.decorators` to decorate a classic Django signal handler function.
 This handler must return a tuple with an instance of the notification model and a queryset of the concerned business lines.